Retuperan-WBK/ilmotunkki/README.md

 - itemTypes: Which ItemTypes does this category contain
 - maximumItemLimit: How many items in total are in the inventory.
 - overFlowItem: What itemType is used if the user tries to add an item that has no inventory left.
 This could be for example a reserve spot if someone cancels their purchase.
+- listPriority: In which order are the categories shown in the front page.
+Lower number means higher priority.
+Categories with the same number are sorted arbitrarily and empty categories will appear last.

 ### ItemType